Skip to main content

 For the schedule of course offerings, please see the department website.

-Master of Advanced Studies in Architecture-based Enterprise Systems Engineering (MAS-AESE)
+Master of Advanced Studies in Convergent Systems Engineering (MAS-CoSE)

 AESE 241.
 Decision and Risk Analysis (4)